MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsAcsFederationConfiguration.md

 ### -EnableAcsUsers

 Set to True to enable federation between Teams and ACS.
 When set to False, all other parameters are ignored.

-During public preview, federation between Teams and ACS is disabled by default.
-When federation between Teams and ACS is generally available, it will be enabled by default.

 ```yaml
 Type: Boolean